KevinCFechtel/FluxNews/README.md

 **Dark Mode:** Flux News has a material design inspired look in either light or dark themes.

+**Search for articles:** Search for articles at the miniflux backend.

 **Mark as read on scrollover:** Articles are marked as read when you scroll over them.

 **Open articles in an app:** Articles can be opened in an already installed app.